ternaustralia/ausplotsR/README.md

 ## AusplotsR on your computer

-ausplotsR requires the following packages: plyr, R.utils, simba, httr, jsonlite; ('Suggests' needed to build vignette if 'build_vignettes' is set to TRUE below: vegan, knitr, rmarkdown, goeveg).
+ausplotsR requires the following packages: plyr, R.utils, simba, httr, jsonlite, vegan, maps, mapdata, sp, maptools, ggplot2, gtools, jose; ('Suggests' needed to build vignette if 'build_vignettes' is set to TRUE below: knitr, rmarkdown, goeveg).

 ausplotsR can be installed directly from github using the devtools package, which must be installed first.